fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | password | The password for basic authentication. | *string |
 # Server

-Server defines the common parameters for server plugin
+Server defines the common parameters for the server plugin

 | Field | Description | Scheme |